rodhis/next-blog/README.md

 ### Environment Variables

 Make sure to set up the necessary environment variables.
-You can create a `.env` file in the root of the project with the following content:
+You must create a `.env` file in the root of the project with the following content:

 ```
 MONGODB_USERNAME=''